SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-2.md

 ### Before moving on

-Be sure to stop the service by clicking on the first Terminal window and typing `CTRL-z` to stop and send the running application to the background.
-Then at the command line, enter `kill %1` to stop the application.
+Be sure to stop the service by clicking on the first Terminal window and typing `CTRL-C`.

 ## Congratulations!